Before we get into the Sennheiser e906 vs. e609, grab a snack, sit back and relax because…

 Versions.
-Also, there’s 2 models of the 609: Black and silver.
-The black sounds more full bodied and warm, while the silver has been accused of being a bit “thin”, harsh, and brittle at times.
-You may have to pair the 609 with another mic or two to complete the sound, while the 906 stands on it’s own quite well.
+Also, there are 2 models of the 609: Black and silver.
+The black sounds more full-bodied and warm, while the silver has been accused of being a bit “thin”, harsh, and brittle at times.
+You may have to pair the 609 with another mic or two to complete the sound, while the 906 stands on its own quite well.
 Another thing to note is placement.
 Most people hang the 609 off of their amp, and while this works well it may not be as ideal.
 Set the mic on a stand a bit back from the cabinet for best results.

 I would say if you’re looking for a mic that you won’t have to mess with that much, the e906 is the perfect companion.
-It also will work a bit better in studio, and has some settings that you’ll enjoy messing with.
+It also will work a bit better in the studio and has some settings that you’ll enjoy messing with.

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.